Admission & Progression Policies -- Armstrong McDonald School of Nursing

 g. demonstrate full compliance with all standards of the nursing profession as defined by the ANA standards of practice, the ANA Code for Nurses, and Missouri Nurse Practice Act;

-j. provide satisfactory random drug and/or background screens.
+i. provide satisfactory random drug and/or background screens; and

-2. If a student fails or withdraws from any nursing course, they must submit a written petition to the Admission and Progression Committee of the Department of Nursing requesting readmission.
+2. If a student fails or withdraws from any nursing course, they may submit a written petition to the Admission and Progression Committee of the Department of Nursing requesting readmission.

 3. Students having withdrawn from or earned less than a C (2.0) in a nursing course may be re-admitted to the program one time only.